Skip to content

 Read- HUD Offering $35000 Free Home Repair and Improvement Grants

-To help homeless Veterans the HUD-Veterans Affairs Supportive Housing (HUD-VASH) program for instance combines supportive services with rental assistance.
-Although it is not specifically related to window replacement home improvements and repairs may be funded by HUD.
+To help homeless Veterans, the HUD-Veterans Affairs Supportive Housing (HUD-VASH) program, for instance, combines supportive services with rental assistance.
+Although it is not specifically related to window replacement, home improvements and repairs may be funded by HUD.

 State and Local Government Grants in Texas